rufig/spf/spf4root/readme.en.txt

 doubleclicking the source file.
   If you have an SFX package - just run it.
 The wizard will guide you through the setup process.
-  See the whatsnew.txt file for the version history.
+  See the whatsnew.en.txt file for the version history.

   Directories: